 Looking to the Future

-CSU is a research powerhouse, consistently counted among the top performing research universities in the nation – each year for the past decade posting more than $300 million in expenditures.
-Our researchers are leaders in atmospheric science, energy, water, veterinary and translational medicine, natural resources, chemistry, occupational therapy, and anthropology, and with ongoing and traditional strength in areas such as engineering and food production.
+CSU is a research powerhouse, consistently ranked among the top performing research universities in the nation.
+Research expenditures have increased 35% in the past five years as our researchers expand their reach across Colorado, the United States and the world.
+Our experts are leaders in atmospheric science, energy, water, veterinary and translational medicine, natural resources, chemistry, occupational therapy and anthropology, in addition to established strength in areas such as engineering and food production.